HailtheWhale/Construct_Robotics_Courses/Introductory_Courses/Linux_Scripts/README.md

 - Creating, copying, pasting, and deleting folders and files.
 - Editing file contents in the "vi" visual editor.
 The basics.
 - Modifying permissions to files.
+- Viewing and changing environment variables.
 - Starting, pausing and killing foreground and background applications.
 2. Other skills:
-- Skill2
-- Skill3
+- Making and executing .bash scripts
+- Remotely connecting to a machine.

-## Commands and Script Syntax Cheatsheet
+## Commands Cheatsheet
-Noteworthy commands and code syntax from this course.
+Noteworthy commands from this course.
 For your and my convenience.
-1. Linux Commands
 - Navigating to a given file or folder.
     `cd <FileName_or_PathToFile>`
 - Navigating back one folder.